-American consumers are all too familiar with the impacts of supply chain issues on daily life, from delayed furniture shipments, increased prices in stores, out of stock items at retail stores, and delayed holiday gifts.
+American consumers are all too familiar with the impacts of supply chain issues on daily life, from delayed furniture shipments, cross border shipments, increased prices in stores, out of stock items at retail stores, and delayed holiday gifts.

 But while the holiday shopping season is over, Americans should not assume that the supply chain challenges that contributed to empty shelves and shortages of goods are a thing of the past.

 Indeed, 2022 is shaping up to be another challenging year for supply chains.
 China’s “zero COVID” policy could see prolonged closures of factories responsible for producing many consumer goods.
 The trucking industry’s shortage of 80,000 drivers is making timely deliveries difficult; semiconductors remain in short supply; and more U.S. ports are confronting backlogs of ships.

 This leaves businesses struggling.
 A recent MetLife and U.S. Chamber Small Business Index survey found one in four small business owners cite supply chain issues as their biggest problem, and 61 percent report altering their supply chain in the last six months in response to these disruptions.